-Askarov is the head of the human rights group Vozdukh (Air), and for many years he worked on prison conditions and the police treatment of detainees.
+Askarov is the head of the local human rights group Vozdukh (Air), and his work for many years focused on prison conditions and police treatment of detainees.

 Askarov says his case is politically motivated.
-He denies any involvement in the crimes he has been convicted of.
+He denies any involvement in the crimes he was convicted of.